What is a Panic Disorder?

 Using a combination of therapies which are:

-- Psychotherapy: This is a type of counseling that deals with emotional response to mental illness.
+- Psychotherapy: This is a type of counselling that deals with emotional response to mental illness.

 - Relaxation techniques: Such as yoga.

-- Cognitive behavioral therapy: This refers to a type of psychotherapy that can help you learn to recognize and change your thought patterns as well as behaviors that caused the troublesome feeling.
+- Cognitive behavioural therapy: This refers to a type of psychotherapy that can help you learn to recognise and change your thought patterns as well as behaviours that caused the troublesome feeling.

 - Medications: Your doctor can prescribe anti-depressant drugs and anti-anxiety medications.
 In addition, using heart medications are helpful.